SzarR/resume/resume.md

 ### <span>I/O Psychologist, Checkster</span> <span>October 2020 -- March 2021</span>

+> *At Checkster, I served as a consultant to ensure clients were employing best practices in the development, deployment and interpretation of survey responses.*

 - Led a project initiative to develop a machine learning algorithm to predict job performance from reference-checking survey data.
 - Consulted clients on topics such as: survey content, rating scales, benchmarking analytics, etc.